Explore the Levels of Change Management

 Here’s how:

-1. Facilitating understanding and buy-in
+1. Facilitating understanding and commitment

-Active, visible and supportive sponsors of change:
+Active, visible, and supportive sponsors of change:

 • Lead and motivate others in the organization